gurpreet-/fxapp/README.md

 I've tried to use as little dependencies as possible in order to not bloat the app and keep build times fast.

+I've used the Memory Profiler to assist me in finding any egregious allocations and memory hazards.

 #### Maintainability
 - As mentioned above, I've used little external dependencies.
 - 99% of logic is out of any view and in my ViewModels/Models which have tests written for them.